 Green Building United offers educational opportunities throughout the year, including the Sustainability Symposium and New Gravity Housing Conference.
-These conferences include a curated set of Passive House focused sessions that apply classroom theory to built projects from around the country and address the challenges faced by designers and contractors in the field.
+These conferences include Passive House-focused sessions that apply classroom theory to built projects from around the country and address the challenges faced by designers and contractors in the field.

 Education is not limited to the classroom!
 The Passive House Community sponsors on-site tours of Passive House projects – some completed and certified, some under construction, providing participants with in-the-field training in techniques and technologies being implemented to meet the challenge of getting to the Passive House.
 These tours included single and multi-family and commercial construction.
-Keep an eye on our events calendar for details.